keithmburu/courses/2020-hci/syllabus.md

-Human Computer Interaction, Spring 2020
+Human-Computer Interaction, Spring 2020, Ursinus College

-Instructor: Alvin Grissom II
+Instructor: Alvin Grissom II, Ph.D.

+Office Hours: Tuesday, Thursday 11:45-12:45, 4:25-5:00, and by appointment

 # Syllabus

+Human-Computer Interaction (HCI) is a broad, interdisciplinary field spanning psychology, ethics, public policy, and several other fields.
+Unlike many other computer science classes, which focus mostly on implementation, the majority of this course takes a broader, human-centered view of technology and develops the vocabulary and analytical tools to understand, evaluate, and create technology with which humans must interact.

-In addition to providing a standard introduction introduction to human-computer interaction (HCI), covering its history, theory, research methods, and practice, students will gain hands-on experience designing and implementing systems that require careful design.
-We will also interrogate recent trends in the relationship between humans and computers, including the prevalance of surveillance systems and addictive technologies by critically reading and discussing both material used by practitioners and theoretical work critiquing these approaches.
+In addition to providing a standard introduction introduction to human-computer (HCI), covering its history, theory, research methods, and practice, students will gain hands-on experience designing and implementing systems that require careful design.
+We will also interrogate recent trends in the evolution of  the relationship between humans and computers, including the prevalance of surveillance systems and addictive technologies, by critically reading and discussing both material used by practitioners and theoretical work critiquing these approaches.

 This course has substantial writing and discussion components, whereby students critically analyze user HCI paradigms and human interaction with designed objects in the real world.
 Students are expected to come to class prepared to discuss these topics.
 There will be a significant project component that requires students to undertake either a small HCI research study or build a non-traditional user interface.
+In addition, each student must sign up to lead discussions on book chapters from Zuboff's *The Age of Surveillance Capitalism,* which we will read and discuss throughout the semester.
+By engaging with this influential work, students will follow and evaluate and long, complex argument over the course of the semester.
+We will also *critically* read the popular Eyal's *Hooked: How to Build Habit-forming Products,* a popular guide used by professionals for designing "habit-forming" applications, directly engaging with current paradigms driving user interaction.
+We will read these texts in conversation with the fundmental theory and vocabulary of HCI and with current events.